abdullah2323442/thesisrepo-backup/CO_SUPERVISOR_COMMENT_FIX.md

 This enhancement helps students and other supervisors quickly identify the source and context of each comment.

+## Enhancement: Role-Aware Notifications

+Students now receive more informative notifications that specify which type of supervisor commented:

+**Implementation:**
+- Updated `NewReportComment` notification to determine the commenter's role
+- Notification message now says:
+  - "Your **supervisor** commented..." (for main supervisor)
+  - "Your **co-supervisor** commented..." (for co-supervisor)
+  - "Your **panel member** commented..." (for panel member)

+**Benefits:**
+- Students can immediately identify the source of feedback
+- Helps students understand the context and authority of the comment
+- Improves transparency in the multi-supervisor system

 ## Impact

 - ✅ Co-supervisors can now comment on reports for their assigned groups